National Court Register: Functions of the register

+Digitalisation and the NCR Central Information Office

+The Central Information of the National Court Register is an organisational unit of the Ministry of Justice consisting of the central office and branches operating at registration courts.
+The main task of the Central Information is to maintain a collection of information entered in the register and to provide information from the National Court Register.

-The NCR has incorporated digital elements from its introduction; a publicly-accessible search engine allowed users to locate records on the register, although this data was also available via the NCR Central Information Office (CIO).
+With the help of the CIO, the NCR has incorporated digital elements from its implementation.
+For the time being, a publicly-accessible search engine allowed users to locate up-to-date documents and records on the register by entering the entity's number in the registry (KRS number), tax identification number (NIP), REGON identification number or the name of the entity.
+Computer printouts of information on entities entered in the NCR, downloaded independently, have the same force as documents issued by the Central Information if they have features enabling their verification with data contained in the NCR.

 Work to combine the NCR with data from municipality-level business records into a computerised system began in 2007.
 A comprehensive programme of digitalisation was carried out between 2012 and 2015 at a cost of just under 1.5 million złoty.
 Following this, all actions within the register were available electronically, including the downloading of PDF documents, which were granted the same legal status as ones obtained from the CIO.

 Since 1 July 2021, the NCR has been completely electronic.
 Paper applications are no longer accepted and documents may only be obtained via the online system rather than from the CIO.
 Before this change, only around 10 percent of submissions were made online.

+Regulator of non-profit organisations

+Citizens in Poland have the right to freely establish and operate various types of organisations, including trade unions, socio-occupational organizations of farmers, societies, citizens' movements, other voluntary associations and foundations.